 When he returned to Los Angeles, Brice finished high school and enrolled at the Chouinard Art Institute.
 In 1942, he married Shirley Bardeen, a classmate at the coeducational day school Brice had attended.
 He enlisted in the army that same year, and was discharged for asthma in 1943.
 Back in Los Angeles, Brice resumed painting and his inquisitive visits to the few local galleries.
 In the life drawing class he joined at Otis Art Institute, he met Howard Warshaw and, through Warshaw, Rico Lebrun.
 Brice was familiar with Lebrun’s work, having seen it exhibited at Julian Levy’s gallery in New York in 1945.
 Lebrun’s charismatic teaching style attracted Warshaw and Brice, and the three became friends.
 Although their style of painting had little in common, all three believed strongly in the fundamental necessity of drawing.
 In 1948, Herbert Jepson invited Brice to join Warshaw and Lebrun on the faculty of the Jepson School where drawing’s central role in art-making was emphasized.
 Relatively quickly, Brice had become a public figure in the burgeoning Los Angeles art community.
 He had one-person shows at the Santa Barbara Museum of Art in 1947 and at the prestigious Downtown Gallery in New York the following year.

-The small paintings of stones (plate 1) (plate 2) that Brice began to produce in the late 1940s were an early sign of his fundamental attraction to an idealized landscape.
+(plate 1) (plate 2) that Brice began to produce in the late 1940s were an early sign of his fundamental attraction to an idealized landscape.
 Physically compressed, (they vary in size, but average about 6 by 12 inches), the paintings are a renunciation of the socially conscious, figurative work that had occupied Brice over the previous ten years.
 In direct opposition to the topical melodrama he explored in the mid-1940s, Brice started focusing his vision on the handheld reality of small groups of stones collected on the beach.
 He recalls being interested at the time in the “slow read” implicit in Piero della Francesca’s paintings and seeking to engender a similar visual effect in his own work.
 Thus, the backgrounds for the rocks are all simple, orthogonally organized spaces measured and scored to pace the viewer’s scan.
 Working with a palette knife in somber, natural tones of umber, ocher, green, and violet, Brice sought a solidity and opacity in these images, and the saturation of color innate to rock as his model.

 Although small and generated from life, the paintings assume larger, metaphorical meanings—these clusters of stones are best understood as anthropomorphic surrogates.
 From this point on, simultaneous meanings, multiple allusions, and interchanging significances will animate the best of Brice’s work, substantiating his retrospective opinion that he has never been exclusively either a realistic or a nonobjective painter.
 As he put it, “I’ve always been interested in the associative, but representation of external reality has not been central.”
 Besides marking Brice’s initial adoption of symbolic forms, the rock painting are eerily prophetic of the role stone would play as one of the essential elements in his work after 1970.
 Constant self-scrutiny and a capability for change are evident throughout Brice’s development; the rock paintings attest to his willingness to begin again as an artist, in search of a subject and style more in touch with his vision.